 Restrict your diet to liquids and soft foods that are comfortable for you to eat.
 As the wounds heal, you will be able to resume your normal diet.

 The removal of many teeth at one time is quite different from the extraction of just one or two teeth.
 Because the bone must be shaped and smoothed prior to the insertion of a denture, the following conditions may occur, all of which are considered normal:

 - The area operated on will swell, reaching a maximum in two days.
 Swelling and discoloration around the eyes may occur.
-The application of a moist warm towel will help eliminate the discoloration.
-The towel should be applied continuously for as long as is tolerable, beginning 36 hours after surgery.
-(Remember: ice packs are used for the first 36 hours only).
+After 72 hours, the application of a moist warm towel will help eliminate the discoloration.
+The towel should be applied continuously for as long as is tolerable, beginning 72 hours after surgery.
+(Remember: ice packs are used for the first 24 hours only).

 - A sore throat may develop.
 The muscles of the throat are near the extraction sites.
 Swelling into the throat muscles can cause pain.
 This is normal and should subside in 2-3 days.

 - If the corners of the mouth are stretched, they may dry out and crack.
 Your lips should be kept moist with an ointment like Vaseline.
 There may be a slight elevation of temperature for 24-48 hours.
 If your temperature continues to rise, notify our office.